readium/architecture/proposals/002-composite-fetcher-api.md

 * `FileFetcher(href: String, path: String)`
   * Alias to `FileFetcher(paths: [href: path])`

+`FileFetcher::links` contains the recursive list of files in the reachable local `paths`, sorted alphabetically.

+#### `ArchiveFetcher` Class

+Provides access to entries of an `Archive`, such as ZIP.

+* `ArchiveFetcher(archive: Archive)`
+  * `archive: Archive`
+    * Instance of `Archive` to fetch the resources from.

+`ArchiveFetcher::links` returns the archive's entries list, in their archiving order.

+`ArchiveFetcher` is responsible for the archive lifecycle, and should close it when `Fetcher.close()` is called.
+If a `Resource` tries to access an entry after the archive was closed, `Resource.Error.Unavailable` can be returned.

+The specification of `Archive` is out of scope for this proposal.

 #### `HTTPFetcher` Class

 Provides access to resources served by an HTTP server.